Raigam Tele'es: 13th Raigam Tele'es 2016

 The Press Conference for the 13th Raigam Tele Awards Ceremony was held on 7 February 2017 at the Sri Lanka Foundation Institute.
 The Nominations Ceremony was held on 19 May 2017 at the Kingsbury Hotel, Colombo.
-Previously the award ceremony was scheduled to be held on 3 June 2017 at Nelum Pokuna Theatre, but due to unfavorable weather conditions prevailed in the country, it was postponed.
+Previously the award ceremony was scheduled to be held on 3 June 2017 at Nelum Pokuna Theatre, but due to unfavorable weather conditions prevailing in the country, it was postponed.
 The Awards ceremony was celebrated on 24 June 2017 at the Nelum Pokuna Theatre.
 57 awards were given under five categories.
-In the best award category, Raigam Tele'es Award for the best teledrama actor was won by Pubudu Chathuranga and best teledrama actress was Umali Thilakarathne.
+In the best award category, Raigam Tele'es Award for the best teledrama actor was won by Pubudu Chathuranga and the best teledrama actress was Umali Thilakarathne.
 In the popular award category, Ruwan Perera won the most popular actor award, whereas Nayanathara Wickramaarachchi won the most popular actress award.
 The Prathibha Prabha award was given to the Queen of Sinhala cinema, Malini Fonseka.
 Out of 38 awards given, the teledrama One Way won 14 awards, including best actor, actress, director, script and television series.

 14th Raigam Tele'es 2017

 The Press Conference for the 14th Raigam Tele Awards Ceremony and Nominations was held on 12 March 2018 at the Sri Lanka Foundation Institute.
-Nomination Ceremony was held on 9 March 2018, where nominations for 18 awards under “Excellence in Tele-drama” category, and 19 awards under “Excellence in Television Media Programmes” category were announced.
-At the nomination evening, first-ever Sri Lankan mobile app was launched as well to vote popular category actor, actress and teledrama.
+Nomination Ceremony was held on 9 March 2018, where nominations for 18 awards under the “Excellence in Tele-drama” category, and 19 awards under the “Excellence in Television Media Programmes” category were announced.
+At the nomination evening, the first-ever Sri Lankan mobile app was launched as well to vote popular category actors, actress, and teledrama.
 The Award ceremony was held on 24 March 2018 at Nelum Pokuna Theatre.
 The ceremony awarded 57 awards which included 11 jury awards, 20 media excellence awards, 23 teledrama excellence awards and 3 special excellence awards.
 In the best award category, Raigam Tele'es Award for the best teledrama actor was won by Mahendra Perera and the best teledrama actress was Nadee Kammalweera.
 In the popular award category, Thumindu Dodantenna won the most popular actor award.
 For the second consecutive time, Nayanathara Wickramarachchi won the most popular actress award.
 The Prathibha Prabha award was given to the veteran dramatist, Wijeratne Warakagoda.
 Out of 57 awards given, the teledrama Badde Kulawamiya won 12 awards, including best actor, actress, director, script and television series.